Gerisian waited for Kong to do something, anything, but he simply stared at the woman who at one point, his entire world had revolved around.

 Kong growled again, so much so that Liassa screamed at him to put her mother down.
 Again however Gerisian shouted at her daughter to get back.

 Kong dropped his foster mother and started to roar, knocking over a few more trees before slamming his fists down in front of Gerisian and Liassa as she ran to help her mother.

 “Please, please Kong.
 Come with me to the village.
 They need you.”
+She signalled.

 Kong roared again, but this time he flipped Gerisian over onto his shoulder and started to run through the woods, trampling them as he went.

 “Slow down” Liassa shouted as she ran frantically after the gorilla.

 Back at the village, the Raptors had decimated the last of its main line of defense.

 All that was left were a few civilians who tried to hide in their huts from the ravenous Dinosaurs.

 The Raptors had slowly been moving into the humans territory for a few years at first.
 The break up of the island was constantly pushing the Dinosaurs and other creatures further inland, making it harder and harder every year for the humans to survive.